The Board is responsible for the management and strategic development of Chisholm Institute with a number of objectives:

 Commencing at Chisholm Institute in 2008 as a vocational educator, Carmel had prior roles as a chef and kitchen manager, working in Australia and overseas.
 In recent years Carmel was a hospitality education manager at Chisholm and is currently a business partner in the Chisholm Solutions team.

-Carmel has a Graduate Diploma in Education Technology, a Diploma of Vocational Education and Training, a Certificate IV in Training and Assessment, a Diploma of Vocational Education and Training Practice, and a Certificate III in Commercial Cookery.
+Carmel has a Graduate Diploma in Education Technology, a Diploma of Vocational Education and Training, and a Certificate III in Commercial Cookery.

 Geoff Harry (Board Co-opted)